bertieucbs/aws-kendra-metadata/README.md

 ### What you'll learn in this tutorial:

-1. Use Kendra to index your exported content from a CMS or other content source
+1. Use Kendra to index your exported content in json format from a CMS or other content sources.
-2. You will add metadata, additional information about a document, to documents in an Amazon S3 bucket using a metadata file.
+2. You will add metadata which is additional information about a document, to documents in an Amazon S3 bucket using a metadata file.
 3. Create an Amazon Kendra index, Data source , Index fields and sync the data
 4. Search indexed data